15ryane/ab_challenge/README.md

 ### Neat features
 1. I've guarded sensitive information (in particular, the API key) within an **.env** file.
 Env variable loading happens prior to bundling in the Webpack config.
 2. Custom React Hooks makes for easy form input binding - check out the ModalCreateBooking component.
 3. Fairly good separation of concerns.
-Components are primarily concerned with the display of information.
-Functions that massage data live in their own part of the codebase.
+As an example - the dropdowns, filter, and GET request all reference the bookingTypes array located in assets/constants.js.
+To add a booking type, just edit the constants file.

 ### To do
-1. Provide some kind of feedback to the user while the booking is being created - something like a activity indicator or notification.
+1. The veil behind the modal has strange rendering behavior when the document is larger than the viewport.
-2. The veil behind the modal has strange rendering behavior when the document is larger than the viewport.
+2. Media rules to collapse the flexbox when the document width gets too tiny.
-3. Media rules to collapse the flexbox when the document width gets too tiny.
+3. Pagination isn't implemented yet.
-4. Generalize my GET request to the API.
-Right now, getBookings is also parsing the data.
-I also want the GET request method to take arguments so I have some amount of programmatic control over filtering and skipping.
+4. Currently, the API is hit everytime the page is refreshed, and every time the filter button is clicked.
+There are upsides and downsides to this - the big downside is that I don't really consider this implementation scalable.
+These responses should proabably be cached, but the way in which we go about doing it really depends on the context - DB load, peak/average number of users, etc.
-5. Unit testing!
+5. Unit testing.

 ### Thanks
 Thank you for taking the time to look through the application!